 “See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ.”
 Colossians 2:8

-The saints of God wish to know the truths of God’s Word in contrast to the vain philosophies and empty deceptions.
-Those were our former ways of thinking.
+Our former ways of thinking consisted of vain philosophies and empty deceptions.
+But as saints of God, we wish to know the truths of God’s Word.
 When we know truth, we are able to identify the lies.
 When we know truth, we can appraise or give proper value and weight to things as we go through life.
-Thus, we go to the Bible.
-For God’s very thoughts are expressed in the words He has given to us in Scripture.
-All of the Scripture is God’s perfect and complete Word!
+This is why we go to the Bible.

 “All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work.”
 2 Timothy 3:16 NASB